rmorla/gors/README.md

 The Target VMs is where your services are going to be deployed.
 You need to save a clean snapshot that you can bring back before starting deployment.

 # setup

+## keys

 add a gors-target entry to your .ssh/config file with access to the target vm

 https://www.digitalocean.com/community/tutorials/how-to-configure-custom-connection-options-for-your-ssh-client

+## addresses

+We use 192.168.88.0/24 as the management network.
+The IP of the configuration VM on the management network is 192.168.88.101 (on eth1).
+We assume the configuration VM has another interface (eth0) which is the default gateway for the VM.
+If the target VM is on 192.168.88.102, then we configure the default gateway on the target VM as 192.168.88.101 (ip r a default via 192.168.88.101), and setup ip forwarding and NAT on the Configuration VM as follows :

+- sysctl -w net.ipv4.ip_forward=1
+- iptables -t nat -A POSTROUTING -s 192.168.88.102 -o eth0 -j MASQUERADE